Sabahna/kbz_pay/README.md

   );
 }

-/// Payment Status (Only Android, you can listen status in iOS from deep link) Stream<dynamic> onPayStatus() {
+/// Payment Status (Works only Android.
+In iOS, you can listen status from deep link) Stream<dynamic> onPayStatus() {
   return _flutterKbzPayPlugin.onPayStatus();
 }